PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Discussion

 \section{Discussion}

 We present a physics-informed, uncertainty-aware framework for non-invasive diagnosis of coronary microvascular dysfunction (CMD) that transforms routine angiography into a functional assessment tool.
 Our approach integrates (1) physics-based learning directly from unlabeled angiographic sequences with per-patient inference; (2) variational inference that produces calibrated uncertainty estimates tied to image quality; and (3) a dual-branch architecture that jointly models resting and hyperemic states to produce physiologically consistent CFR confidence intervals.
 By extracting quantitative physiology from standard-of-care imaging, this framework addresses a critical unmet need in cardiovascular diagnostics.
-Importantly, the complete analysis pipeline executes in approximately three minutes per patient on a single NVIDIA A40 GPU, with no requirement for prior population-level training, enabling rapid, on-demand physiological assessment directly at the point of care.
+Importantly, the complete analysis pipeline is executed in approximately three minutes per patient on a single NVIDIA A40 GPU, without the need for prior population-level training, allowing rapid and on-demand physiological assessment directly at the point of care.

-\textbf{Disease Burden and Clinical Opportunity.} Coronary microvascular dysfunction represents a major public health challenge affecting millions of patients worldwide.
-CMD is associated with a nearly 4-fold increase in all-cause mortality (OR 3.93, 95\% CI 2.91--5.30) and a 5-fold increase in major adverse cardiac events (OR 5.16, 95\% CI 2.81--9.47) compared to patients without microvascular disease~\cite{gdowski2020cmd_mortality}.
-Patients with CMD experience substantially elevated risks of cardiovascular death, myocardial infarction, hospitalization for heart failure, and stroke~\cite{kelshiker2022cfr_outcomes,taqueti2018cmd}, with approximately 30--40\% of patients with non-obstructive coronary artery disease demonstrating evidence of CMD upon systematic evaluation~\cite{kunadian2020inoca}.
-Among patients with angina and non-obstructive coronary arteries, the burden is particularly pronounced, with estimates suggesting that 3--4 million patients in the United States alone have signs and symptoms of ischemia despite no evidence of obstructive atherosclerosis~\cite{bairey2017inoca,johnson2021cmd}.
+\textbf{Disease Burden and Diagnostic Gaps.} Coronary microvascular dysfunction represents a major public health challenge affecting millions of patients worldwide.
+CMD is associated with a nearly 4-fold increase in all-cause mortality and a 5-fold increase in major adverse cardiac events compared to patients without microvascular disease~\cite{gdowskiAssociationIsolatedCoronary2020}.
+Patients with CMD experience substantially elevated risks of cardiovascular death, myocardial infarction, hospitalization for heart failure, and stroke~\cite{kelshikerCoronaryFlowReserve2022,taquetiCoronaryMicrovascularDisease2018}.
+With approximately 30--40\% of non-obstructive coronary artery disease patients demonstrating evidence of CMD after systematic evaluation~\cite{kunadianEAPCIExpertConsensus2021}, and 3--4 million patients in this category in the United States alone, under-diagnosis of CMD is an enormous public health problem ~\cite{baireymerzIschemiaNoObstructive2017,tjoeCoronaryMicrovascularDysfunction2021}.